ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 which we expect to be stable soonish.

 The `unique` mode designates values that have only a single reference pointing to them.
+If an operation takes a `unique` argument, it will consume the only reference to the value.
 For example, an externally allocated data structure might support a `free` operation:

 ```ocaml
 val free : t @ unique -> unit